dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 At this point your application can still read from the old cluster and you can perform the steps 4. and 5. described above.
 When the new cluster (that uses the upgraded version of Dgraph) is up and running, you can point your application to it, and shutdown the old cluster.

-### Upgrading from v1.2.2 to v20.03.0 for Enterprise Customers
+### Upgrading from v1.2.2 to v20.03.0 for enterprise customers

 <!-- TODO: Redirect(s) -->
 1. Use [binary]({{< relref "enterprise-features/binary-backups.md">}}) backup to export data from old cluster
 2. Ensure it is successful